GenosixGD/random-scripts/README.md

 ### sticker-scrape.py
 Downloads stickers (stamps) from some PJSK fan website.
 Only downloads the ones with characters, might take a while

+### AutoGen
+Abandoned code for the job I had, the whole thing is a mess, putting it up here because I spent a lot of time on it, don't want it to just be deleted